 📌10 Best Areas to Stay in Cape Town

-1. Cape Town City Centre, where to stay for first time travelers
+1. City Bowl (CBD), where to stay for first time travelers

-Cape Town City Centre is the primary hub of business, commerce, and tourism.
+City Bowl or Central Business District (CBD) is the city center of the Mother City, the primary hub of business, commerce, and tourism.
 Bursting with shops, restaurants, bars, as well as tour companies and attractions, there is plenty to keep everyone entertained.

-In the evening you can head out to one of the many bars and restaurants that line every street.
+In the evening you can head out to one of the many bars and restaurants, especially on Bree Street and Kloof Streets.
 The variety of restaurants and cuisines on offer here is vast, with something sure to appeal to all tastes.
 This is ideal if traveling with family or larger groups with picky eaters.

-For more active nightlife, particularly clubs, head to Long Street, well known as a hub of tourist friends late night entertainment.
+For more active nightlife, particularly clubs, bars, head to Long Street, well known as a hub of tourist friends’ late-night entertainment.

 With all the typical tourist facilities packed into such a small area, the City Centre is ideal both for anyone on a shorter trip, who doesn’t have time to waste traveling between attractions, and anyone traveling with babies and young children.

 City Bowl is located just only 25 minutes by car from Cape Town International Airport.
 You can easily travel around with MyCity public bus network, taxi, and on foot.